FAQ - to CMS, TUBAF, Freiberg

 Q: “Will I be informed/notified about the receipt of my application?”

-A: YES.
-You will receive an email at the address provided on the Application Form that acknowledges the receipt of your application by the program committee members.
+A: Yes.
+You will receive an email at the address you have provided during the application process that acknowledges the receipt of your application.

 Q: “When will I be notified if my application has been successful?”

-A: We will notify you by email at the address provided on the Application Form by the end of April (Non-EU citizens) or by the end of August (EU citizens).
-You will then have one week to confirm your participation in the CMS program at TUBAF.
+A: The admissions office will let you know about the result of your application by the end of May (Non-EU citizens) or by end of August (EU citizens).
+There may be delays in application processing—we acknowledge the inconvenience and appreciate your patience.
+You will have one week to confirm your participation in CMS program at TUBAF after the receipt of the result of your application.

 4. From being accepted to your start in CMS@TUBAF